<< ARI Watch Part II Part III Part IV >

 2 This particular remark is consistent with views she expressed in her written work, as are her other Q&A quoted here.
 However Q&A are not considered part of the Ayn Rand corpus.
 Even a genius can say something ill-considered or confusing when speaking extemporaneously, especially when there is not enough time for explanation.

 Regarding the footnoted text above another consideration is involved: the text is from the book Ayn Rand Answers edited by Robert Mayhew under the auspices of ARI.
-Mr. Mayhew copyedited Ayn Rand’s recorded speech for clarity and focus.
+Mr. Mayhew copyedited Rand’s recorded speech for clarity and focus.
 There may have been reasons for that, but in his introduction Mr. Mayhew says he went further than mere copyediting when the original “might be taken to imply a viewpoint that she explicitly rejected in her written works.”
 In other words, he changed the thought as well as the words, instead of quoting faithfully and using a footnote to explain when necessary.
-Thus his text is unreliable even as to the ideas she expressed.
+Thus his text is unreliable even as to the ideas Rand expressed.
 That said, he could not get away with much distortion – considering the pragmatic nature of ARI “get away with” is the right phrase – because audio archives are or might become available.

 (No ARI transcript can be trusted.
-This became abundantly clear when, one after the other, ARI posted three different transcripts of Ayn Rand’s muddled comment – audience reaction contributed to the muddle – about innocents in war.)
+This became abundantly clear when, one after the other, ARI posted three different transcripts of Rand’s muddled comment – audience reaction contributed to the muddle – about innocents in war.)

 3 This quote was transcribed directly from an audio recording of the talk.